Make the Best of your Childs ER Visit

 You can help keep your child stay calm by remaining calm yourself.
 Keeping your own emotions in check, speaking in a soothing and controlled voice, and avoiding outbursts of crying, anger or yelling can make your child’s visit to the ER more comfortable.

 ER visits rarely come about because of pleasant circumstances.
 Your son or daughter might be fearful because of the unfamiliar and frightening surroundings, the physical pain or discomfort being experienced and the thought of the upcoming medical treatments and procedures.
-You can use these tips to make the visit more comfortable and to help your child’s experience in the ER more tolerable.
+You can use these tips to make the visit more comfortable and to help your child’s ER visit more tolerable.